 It might seem obvious, yet you would be surprised that some families fall into the bad habit of supporting the addict.
 They might supply cash or give them alcohol or drugs, which further enables the addiction.

-Avoid giving the addict money.
+Avoid giving the addicted person money.

 For example, an addicted person cannot get up to go to work.
 Or, they are arrested for drunk driving.
 Your best course of action is to do nothing – don’t call them in “sick” or bail them out of jail.
 Let your loved one deal with the consequences of their addiction.